Sam-Pewton/prodex/README.md

 A small lightweight application designed to scrape some basic metrics about work performance.
 Designed to "lighten the load" of manually keeping track of all the work that you have done.

+:warning: Please note this is an early WIP and is not a completed project.

 ## Requirements
 - systemd